1-icenine/Portfolio/SQL/Spotify/README.md

 IGNORE 1 ROWS;
 ```

-2. Run spotify_queries.sql in chunks using a SQL client like MySQL Workbench.
+2. Run spotify_queries.sql in chunks and explore insights.

-3. Run the scripts in make_procedures.sql to create procedures needed to run CALL procedures like those below:
+3. *(Optional)* Run the scripts in `make_procedures.sql` to create procedures needed to run CALL procedures in `spotify_queries.sql`

 ```SQL
 CALL GetPopularTracksByGenre('alt-rock', 50);